MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-landing-zone.md

 Golden Gate can be used to replicate data from a primary database to secondary in a disaster recovery configuration.
 Golden Gate can be more practical for instance, when not all data if your data needs to be protected.
 Golden Gate allows you to selectively replicate tables and even filter out table rows during replication to avoid replicating unnecessary data.

-For a step-by-step guide on how to implement Golden Gate on Azure, see [Implement Oracle Golden Gate on an Azure Linux VM](https://learn.microsoft.com/azure/virtual-machines/workloads/oracle/configure-oracle-golden-gate.md).
+For a step-by-step guide on how to implement Golden Gate on Azure, see [Implement Oracle Golden Gate on an Azure Linux Virtual Machine](https://learn.microsoft.com/azure/virtual-machines/workloads/oracle/configure-oracle-golden-gate.md).

 ### Disaster recovery using backup